PonyCui/PPEtcHosts/README.md

 # PPEtcHosts

+* To avoid any confusion, this project has been rename as 'PPEtcHosts', thanks Mattt.

 This PPEtcHosts use another implementation way, thanks for [Mattt Thompson](http://github.com/mattt).

 This PPEtcHosts gives you the whole application host name controls.
 It effects UIWebView/NSURLConnection/NSURLSession etc.